cynex/MaterialFX/README.md

 Requirements:

-- Unity, and a GPU with DX shader support (4.6 for Tessellation)
+- Unity, and a GPU with DX11 shader support (4.6 for Tessellation)

 Download: